Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 `CHALLENGE`

 * He does a very clear movement when he throws his dices.
 Immediately dodge them when they're close.
 * The Halloween Ghosts can easily be dealt with with Soul Spin.
-They'll always come back so don't risk going for Soul Slam (Triangle).
+They'll always come back so don't risk going for Soul Slam (△).
 * When at the WOW part of the song, be ready to dodge in time the big dices, right when Oogie Boogie's Shadow gets at the third WOW.
 It may be safer to go for a triple dodge to be safe.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248730.png">